 The good side about this proposal is that it is actually simple.
-Very little needs to be done to save the original approach.
-However, now we have a two-stage approach to syntactic structure: first we generate representations with a context free grammar and then we mix them up using certain rules that move constituents.
-But in principle this is what we have done with phonological representations, too.
+However, we need to be clear about what exactly we are doing.
+For it seems that what we do is derive one surface sentence of English from another surface sentence of English.
+(This was in fact the way transformations were originally thought of.)
+Here however we pursue a different conception, namely that every surface sentence of English is derived in a two stage process.
+First, we generate a structure in which every head projects its phrase, satisfying its requirements (such as verbs projecting a VP consisting of a subject and, if transitive, an object, and the necessary PPs).
+After that is taken care of, we shall apply a few transformations to the structure to derive the actual surface string.
+This is what we have done with phonological representations, too.
 First we have generated deep representations and then we have changed them according to certain rules.
-Thus, we say that the context free grammar generates deep syntactic representations, but that the rules just considered operate on them to give a final output, the surface syntactic representation.
-The rules are also referred to as (syntactic) transformations.
+Thus, we say that the context free grammar generates deep syntactic representations, but that the rules just considered operate on them to give a final output, the surface syntactic representations.